LGBTQIA+ Divorce & Dissolution of Civil Unions

 For partners divorcing or ending a civil union, the rules governing equitable distribution of marital property and alimony (spousal support) are the same.
 As is true in any divorce, the terms of a valid prenuptial (or pre-civil union) or postnuptial (or post-civil union) agreement may impact such issues.
 Because entering into a domestic partnership does not create the same kinds of shared property rights or shared responsibility for debts, and does not give rise to a claim for alimony if the relationship ends, equitable distribution and alimony are not usually a consideration for partners ending a domestic partnership.
 Domestic partners often enter into cohabitation agreements that may impact post-relationship property rights or partner support.

 One issue that may confront partners who lived together as a committed couple for many years and then entered into a civil union or marriage at the earliest opportunity is whether or not a court will treat their union the same way it would treat a long-term marriage for purposes of equitable property division and alimony.
 The law is still evolving in this area and there is no single right or wrong answer to this question.
-You can be assured, however, that our knowledgeable New Jersey family law attorneys will make the strongest possible argument in support of your individual needs.
+Contact us today to schedule an initial consultation and to get information about your specific situation.
+Call now: (888) 888-0919

 For more information, on parenting issues in same-sex relationships see: